Terah Lyons: The Partnership on AI

 In 2017, Lyons was recruited to lead the Partnership on AI, a research and policy organization founded by Facebook, Google, Microsoft, and a number of other technology corporations.
 The mission of the nonprofit organization is to research and provide thought leadership around the direction of AI technologies, including machine perception, learning, and automated reasoning.
 As stated on their website, the goals of the organization are to: (1) develop and share best practices on research and development related to AI; (2) advance public understanding; (3) provide opportunities for engagement across diverse audiences; (4) identify new efforts for the future of AI for the social good.
 Lyons has testified in front of the House of Representatives Oversight & Government Reform Committee Subcommittee on Information Technology to discuss the promise of artificial intelligence and advocate for the importance of the Partnership on AI.

 In her position as executive director, Lyons has advocated for the importance of diversity, equity, and inclusion in the AI workforce.
 In 2018, she spoke at The New York Times new work summit about why inclusion is a crucial issue to address in the fields of computer science and AI especially.
 Lyons is also a member of the Center for a New American Security's Task Force on Artificial Intelligence and Security to investigate opportunities and challenges AI poses to American security.

-In 2022, Lyons was on the Steering Committee Members for Stanford University's 2022 AI Index Report.
-The report which is partnered with companies such as Google, Open AI and Open Philanthropy, evaluates the rate in which AI advancement from research, development, performance, ethics, education, policy and governance is developing.
+In 2022, Lyons was one of the Steering Committee Members for Stanford University's 2022 AI Index Report.
+The report which is partnered with companies such as Google, OpenAI and Open Philanthropy, evaluates the rate in which AI advancement from research, development, performance, ethics, education, policy and governance is developing.
 The report includes a broad range of data from academic, private and non-profit organisations in addition to self collected data and analysis.